 The Chair of the Gathering Committee will be the Assistant Chieftain.
 It will be the duty of the Chair to name the remainder of the committee (including a Local Chair) whose term expires at the end of the following Annual Gathering.
 The ultimate size of the committee will be determined by the Chair depending on various considerations, e.g. venue, planned activities, special guests, etc.

-Notify members by e-mail and newsletter of the Gathering hotel and reservation information.
+Notify members by e-mail, social postings, and newsletter of the Gathering hotel and reservation information.

 Once a year generate the Gathering letter and accompanying registration form, print these documents for those members within two years current on their dues, assemble all parts, stuff and stamp envelopes, deliver to the post office.